A Look at Trends in Camps

 - Open spaces (13.8 percent)

 - Playgrounds (12.1 percent)

 The most common programs found among camp respondents' facilities include: day camps and summer camps (offered by 71.9 percent of camp respondents); arts and crafts (68.4 percent); camping (64 percent); water sports such as kayaking and canoeing (57 percent); teen programs (55.3 percent); educational programs (54.4 percent); holidays and other special events (49.1 percent); environmental education (39.5 percent); climbing (36.8 percent); and trips (30.7 percent).

 Some 29.8 percent of camp respondents said they are planning to add programming at their facilities over the next three years.

 The 10 most commonly planned program additions for camp respondents include:

-- Holidays and other special events (no change from 2015)
+- Holidays and other special events (down from No. 3)

-- Environmental education (did not appear in 2015)
+- Festivals and concerts (did not appear in 2016)

 © Copyright 2020 Recreation Management.
 All rights reserved.